syncfusion-content/uwp-docs/uwp/DataGrid/Columns.md

 ### Fill remaining width for any column instead of last column when ColumnSizer is AutoLastColumnFill or AutoWithLastColumnFill

-In SfDataGrid while setting SfDataGrid.ColumnSizer as AutoLastColumnFill or AutoWithLastColumnFill remaining width is applied to last column.
+In Data Grid while setting `SfDataGrid.ColumnSizer` as AutoLastColumnFill or AutoWithLastColumnFill remaining width is applied to last column.
 You can apply the remaining width to specific column by setting [GridColumn.ColumnSizer](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.GridColumn.html#Syncfusion_UI_Xaml_Grid_GridColumn_ColumnSizer) property as like below.

 {% tabs %}
 {% highlight xaml %}